mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuration-reference/index.md

 - `oauth_enabled: true` Enable authentication for your cluster.
 This is the default value.
 - `oauth_enabled: false` Disable authentication for your cluster.

-If you’ve already installed your cluster and would like to disable this in-place, you can go through an upgrade with the same parameter set.
+If you have already installed your cluster and would like to disable this in place, you can go through an upgrade with the same parameter set.

 ## platform
 The infrastructure platform.
 The value is optional, free-form with no content validation, and used for telemetry only.
 Supply an appropriate value to help inform DC/OS platform prioritization decisions.
 Example values: `aws`, `azure`, `oneview`, `openstack`, `vsphere`, `vagrant-virtualbox`, `onprem` (default).